hulianyu/CVDD/README.md

 ### Datasets used

-File `data_all20 ` includes 8 synthetic datasets and 12 real datasets used in the experiments of our paper.
+File `Datasets_all30 ` includes 10 non-spherical clusters, 10 spherical clusters and 10 classification datasets (real datasets) used in the experiments of our paper.

 ## Issues, Questions, etc